-Bush-hogging frequently asked questions (faq)
+Bush-hogging / BRUSH-Hogging frequently asked questions (faq)

 What is Bush-Hogging?

-Bush-hogging, also referred to as rotary cutting, tractor mowing, or heavy duty mowing is useful when a property needs to be cleared of light brush up to 1” in diameter.
+Bush-hogging, also referred to as brush-hogging, rotary cutting, tractor mowing, or heavy duty mowing is useful when a property needs to be cleared of light brush up to 1” in diameter.
 Bush-hogging is the most basic form of land clearing.
 The most common setup is a tractor with about 50hp pulling a 6’ rotary cutter.
 Bush-hogging is most effective when the property is somewhat level, dry, & clear of debris.
 Bush-hogging is a good choice when there is ample access for a tractor to operate.
 Bush-hogging is dangerous & flying debris can sometimes cause property damage.
 Be sure to check that your operator is licensed & carries liability insurance.
-Permits are not required for bush-hogging of upland areas in the Tampa Bay area.
+Permits are not required for bush-hogging upland areas in the Tampa Bay area.

-Bush Hogging Rates 2020 / Bush Hogging Pricing
+Bush Hogging Rates 2020 / Bush Hogging Pricing / How much does is cost to bush-hog an acre?

 How much does it cost to bush hog a property?
 What are the rates & fees involved?
 Bush-hogging is usually priced by the hour or with a flat rate which includes everything.
 Most hourly most operators charge travel time to and from the job.
 Be careful when hiring someone by the hour.
 Production rates vary greatly based on equipment and the operators experience level.
 Production rates can vary from .25 acres per hour up to 4 acres per hour.